OE100/LuckyDice/README.md

 # Releases:

 # 0.3.2 - API & Fixes
-- Fix: fixed bug where if a client was activating the dice he would get stuck.
+- Fix: Bug where if a client was activating the dice he would get stuck.
-- API: added utility function to get all living, controller players.
+- API: Added utility function to get all living, controller players.
-- API: added utility function to get the closest player to a position.
+- API: Added utility function to get the closest player to a position.

 # 0.3.1 - API
-- API: added IsOneTimeUse() to DiceItem to be able to set if it should destroy itself after use or not.
+- API: Added IsOneTimeUse() to DiceItem to be able to set if it should destroy itself after use or not.
-- API: added OnRPC virtual functions to make modifying the inherent behaviour a bit easier.
+- API: Added OnRPC virtual functions to make modifying the inherent behaviour a bit easier.

 # 0.3.0 - Game version v47 & Fixes
 - Fix: Enemies spawned outside should now behave correctly even if they aren't meant to be spawned outside.